Candlestick Patterns – Complete Guide to Bearish and Bullish Candlesticks

-The price of soybean futures (ZS) is influenced by the value of the US dollar as well.
-Soybean futures contracts are priced in US dollars, which means that the performance of the US economy will affect the pricing of soybean futures.
+The value of the US dollar also influences the price of soybean futures (ZS).
+Soybean futures contracts are priced in US dollars.
+This means that the performance of the US economy will affect the pricing of soybean futures.
 The Federal Reserve policy of capital stimulus in recent years has kept the dollar weak.
 There are no signs that the policy will end anytime soon, which means that soybean prices will be bolstered.

 If you want to find out more about the factors determining soybean futures’ prices, you can dive deeper into research papers like this one.

 The successful trader is the informed trader.
 Now that you’ve become aware of the key factors driving the price of soybean futures, it is time to focus on some industry journals and periodical reports that can help you gather important data to keep track of the commodity.